WILLIAM & MARY

 Cancellation requests should be emailed from the student’s William & Mary email account to email@example.com and include student name, student ID number, space selected and a statement requesting reason for cancellation.

 Summer Cancellation Policy The following cancellation policy applies to students assigned to academic year housing outside the room selection process timeline or during the summer months prior to August 1.
-Once a housing offer for the academic year is accepted students have 24-hours from the time of acceptance of housing to cancel their housing contract without penalty.
+Once a housing offer for the academic year is accepted students have 24-hours from contract acceptance to cancel their contract without penalty.
 After the 24-hour cancellation period and prior to August 1 the following cancellation schedule and fees apply:

 - $125 cancellation fee if notice to cancel is received within ten business days from the date of acceptance.